-It’s a fact that visitors will definitely leave your website and try to reach other website if it gets loaded slowly.
-The slow loading in turn increases the site’s overall bounce rate and it can have huge impact on the referral traffic and the ranking offered by search engines.
-It might sound bit harder when you think off to optimize the WordPress website in order to enhance its overall performance on the virtual world.
+It’s a fact that visitors will definitely leave your website and try to reach other websites if it gets loaded slowly.
+The slow loading, in turn, increases the site’s overall bounce rate and it can have a huge impact on the referral traffic and the ranking offered by search engines.
+It might sound a bit harder when you think off to optimize the WordPress website in order to enhance its overall performance in the virtual world.

 Here are few tips offered that help you in optimizing your site’s performance whenever you find the website is slow.

-Utilize caching – through caching, you can retrieve the data or webpage bit quicker.
-To execute caching on website, you can utilize few plugins like WP Super cache or W3 Total Cache.
+Through caching, you can retrieve the data or webpage bit quicker.
+To execute caching on the website, you can utilize few plugins like WP Super Cache or W3 Total Cache.